fsabado/dotfiles/README.md

 Update all submodules to latest

-git submodule update --init --remote
+git submodule foreach --recursive git pull origin master

 Update a specific submodule to latest